Partial Identification in Moment Models with Incomplete Data--A Conditional Optimal Transport Approach: Introduction

-For Example 2 on the DD measure, again by making use of the monotone rearrangement inequality, we provide a \textit{closed-form expression} for the support function of the identified set for \textit{any} collection of DD measures and \textit{any} number of protected classes.
-For the specific collection of DD measures studied in \citet{kallus2022assessing}, our closed-form expression is the solution to the infinite dimensional linear programming formulation in \citet{kallus2022assessing}.
-We derive the time complexity of our procedure that uses the closed-form expression of the support function to compute the identified set and demonstrate that it is much faster than solving the linear programming problem in \citet{kallus2022assessing}.
-Furthermore, we show that the identified set for any single DD measure is a closed interval regardless of \textit{the number of protected classes} and provide closed-form expressions for the interval endpoints.
-This extends the result in \citet{kallus2022assessing} established for \textit{two protected classes}.
+Examples \ref{Example 3::Demographic-Disparity} and \ref{Example 4::True-Positive-Rate-Disparity} are two algorithmic measures first studied in \citet{kallus2022assessing} (KMZ, hereafter) in the data combination setup.
+The measures themselves do not satisfy the moment model (\ref{UnconditionalM}).
+To apply our results, we first express them as known transformations of some auxiliary parameter $\theta^{*}$, such that $\theta^{*}$ satisfies model (\ref{UnconditionalM}) with an affine moment function.
+Consequently, the two-step procedure applies, and the results we establish for the identified set of affine models apply to $\theta^{*}$ in both examples.
+Specifically, for Example \ref{Example 3::Demographic-Disparity} on the demographic disparity (DD) measure, we provide a \textit{\emph{closed-form expression}}\emph{ }for the support function of the identified set for \textit{\emph{any}}\emph{ }collection of DD measures and\emph{ }\textit{\emph{any}} number of protected classes.
+Furthermore, we show that the identified set is a polytope with a closed-form expression for its vertices.
+For the specific collection of DD measures studied in KMZ, our closed-form expression solves the infinite dimensional linear programming formulation in KMZ.
+We analyze the theoretical time complexity of both our support function and vertex-based procedures and show that they are significantly faster than KMZ's method.
+Using the empirical example in KMZ, we demonstrate that the improvement can be over 15,000-fold.